corverroos/limiter/README.md

 }
 ```

-The package also provides performance benchmarking.
+The package also provides performance benchmarking; number of operations per number of concurrent goroutines.
 The following are results of `ratelimit.Benchmark` for different implementations with config aimed at `limit=100, period=10ms` executed on MacBook Pro Quad Core 16GB RAM:

 |Implementation | 1 | 4 | 16 | 64 | 256 | 1024 | 4096 | 16384 |
 |---|--|--|--|--|--|--|--|--|